Online Colleges In New Hampshire

 Tuition Discounts

-Just over 80 public colleges and universities participate in the New England Board of Higher Education's Tuition Break Program.
+Tuition discounts are available for out-of-state students in the New England Board of Higher Education’s Tuition Break Program.
 Through this program, students can receive discounted tuition to programs not available in their home state.
-For instance, no medical schools currently exist in Maine, so the program allows them to pay the equivalent of in-state tuition at the Tufts University School of Medicine in Massachusetts.
+The average student saved $8,500 with the program during the 2024-2025 academic year.

 Students may also qualify for discounted tuition if the closest school to them lies across a state border.
 Some students in western Massachusetts, for example, may live closer to a college in southern Vermont or New Hampshire.